dalgudot/react-toast/README.md

 #### Hooks

-react-toast provides custom React hooks `useToast` that allow the toast notification to show to the user.
+React Toast provides a custom React hooks `useToast` that allow the toast notification to show to the user.

 ```jsx
 import { useToast } from '@dalgu/react-toast';